rw9999/Security-notes/README.md

-Comptia Security+ SYO-601 Notes from a sybex book I did a while back reformatted
+Comptia Security+ SYO-601 Notes from a sybex book

->[!NOTE]
-GitHub formatting is better than onenote